Intel to launch low-power version of powerful server chips

-SAN FRANCISCO, July 22 (Reuters) - Chipmaker Intel Corp said it is planning to launch a low-power version of its brawny server processors, potentially heading off competitors hoping to expand into the data center with energy efficient-chips based on smartphone technology.
+SAN FRANCISCO (Reuters) - Chipmaker Intel Corp said it is planning to launch a low-power version of its brawny server processors, potentially heading off competitors hoping to expand into the data center with energy efficient-chips based on smartphone technology.

 Intel has already launched a line of its Atom mobile chips that are tweaked to work as low-power server chips.